THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 Soybeans are one of the most versatile legumes in the world.
 They are packed with protein, fibre, vitamins, and minerals.
 But that’s not all…

 Through modern food processing methods, Soya beans can also be transformed into a variety of delicious and diverse products such as tofu, tempeh, soy milk, soy sauce, soy flour, soy protein isolate, and soy lecithin.
+Traditional soy sauce, for instance, is noted for its low net carb count compared to other store-bought brands that are often high in sugar and sodium.

 Sounds great, right?
 Well, not so fast.